-Legal Consequences of US International Responsibility for the Violation of Treaty of Amity
+Legal Consequences Arising from Us International Responsibility for Violations of the Treaty of Amity

 Document Type : Original Article